simolus3/fluttie/README.md

    yet figured out how.
  - Due to a delay between the dart code and the native backend, controlling multiple animations can be a bit laggy.
-Rendering multiple animations will also heavily reduce your apps framerate (Todo: use multiple threads).
+Rendering multiple animations will also heavily reduce your apps framerate (Using multiple threads is implemented, but [crashes Flutter](https://github.com/flutter/flutter/issues/14169)).
  - Animation widgets need a fixed size for now
  - Todo: Reduce power usage by pausing animations when the app is in background